ernestyalumni/HrdwCCppCUDA/Cpp14/Strou/MemoryResources_34/README.md

 To avoid slicing (Sec.
 17.5.1.4), a `Derived[]` isn't accepted as an argument to a `unique_ptr<Base[]>` even if `Base` is a public base of `Derived`.

+## `shared_ptr`

+cf. pp. 990, Sec.
+34.3.2. `shared_ptr` Ch.
+34 **Memory and Resources** by Bjarne Stroustrup, **The C++ Programming Language**, *4th Ed.*.

+Used where 2 pieces of code need access to some data, but neither has exclusive ownership (in sense of destroying the object).

+`shared_ptr` deleted when use count goes to 0.

+Don't use `shared_ptr` just to pass a pointer from 1 owner to another; that's what `unique_ptr` is for.
+- if you've been using counted pointers as return values from factory functions (Sec.
+21.2.4) and the like, consider upgrading to `unique_ptr`.

+Don't thoughtlessly replace pointers with `shared_ptr`s in an attempt to prevent memory leaks;
+* circular linked structure of `shared_ptr` can cause a resource leak.
+You'll need some logical complication to break the circle, e.g. use a `weak_ptr` (Sec.
+34.3.3)
+* Objects with shared ownership tend to stay "live" for longer than scoped objects (thus causing higher average resource usage).
+* Shared pointers in a multi-threaded environment can be expensive (because of need to prevent data races on use count)
+* dtor for shared object doesn't execute at predictable time. e.g. which locks are set at time of dtor's execution?
+Which files are open?
+In general, which objects are "live" and in appropriate states at (unpredictable) point of execution?
+* If a single (last) node keeps a large data structure alive, cascade of destructor calls triggerdd by its deletion can cause a significant "garbage collection delay."